-We are a biopharmaceutical company developing therapeutic products based on two distinct core technologies, our NEUGENE® antisense and our AVICINE® cancer vaccine.
-Our principal products will target life-threatening diseases, with initial applications in cardiovascular disease, colorectal cancer, pancreatic cancer, polycystic kidney disease, and drug metabolism.
+We are a biopharmaceutical company developing therapeutic products based on two distinct core technologies, our NEUGENEÒ antisense and our AVICINEÒ cancer vaccine.
+Our principal products will target life-threatening diseases, with initial applications in cardiovascular disease, pancreatic cancer, polycystic kidney disease, drug metabolism, and viruses.
 Currently approved drugs or other therapies for these diseases often prove to be ineffective or produce undesirable side effects.
 Our pre-clinical and clinical studies indicate that our two core technologies may produce drugs that offer more effective treatment options and produce significantly fewer side effects than currently approved products.
-Our technologies are protected by a strong patent estate including 51 issued patents and 99 applications pending.
-Each of our lead product candidates, Resten-NG(TM) and AVICINE, will address a large market estimated to exceed \$1 billion worldwide.
+Our technologies are protected by a strong patent estate including 74 issued patents and 110 applications pending.
+Each of our lead product candidates, Resten-NGTM and AVICINE, will address a large market estimated to exceed \$1 billion worldwide.